To the Manor Born: Reception

-2007 Christmas special
+2007 special

 Writing in the Sunday Express on 30 December 2007, Marshall Julius described the 2007 Anniversary special as "so cosy and old-fashioned that I could easily have dismissed it with a cynical wave".
 However, he says he found himself enjoying it "about halfway through" and said "it was a real pleasure to see Peter Bowles and Penelope Keith, for both of whom I feel great affection, once again sparring on the small screen".
 Julius finished his review by commenting "Not that I'm saying I'd like a whole series of it but as a one-off event it was surprisingly welcome".

 The British Comedy Guide was more critical saying that "whilst it gained great viewing figures it really wasn't a patch on the original episodes".

 In other media

 Novelisations

 The writer Peter Spence wrote two books that accompanied To the Manor Born.
 While they were based on the TV episodes, both books did differ with added conversations, changed storylines and the characters being given different personality traits.
 The first book, published in 1979 by Arrow Books, is entitled To the Manor Born and is based on the first series episodes 1, 2, 4, 6 and 7.
 In this book, Brabinger's first name, which is never mentioned in the TV series, is revealed as Bertram and Ned's surname revealed as Peaslake.
 The second book, titled To the Manor Born Book 2, was published by the same publisher in 1980.
 This is a novelisation of the 1979 Christmas special and episodes 5, 4, 3, 2 and 6 from the second series, plus an original story.